-As described by Plutchik, the eight primary emotions are anger, anticipation, disgust, fear, joy, sadness, surprise and trust.
+As described by Plutchik, the eight primary emotions are anger, anticipation, disgust, fear, joy, sadness, surprise, and trust.
 These emotions are physically positioned in opposition to their actual opposite on the wheel, and each contains three different degrees:

 Robert Plutchik (1927–2006) was a psychologist and professor of psychiatry at Albert Einstein College of Medicine.
 He later served as an adjunct professor at the University of South Florida.

-A widely-respected authority on emotion, Dr. Plutchik published his theory of emotion in Emotion: a Psychoevolutionary Synthesis, proposing the depiction of the emotion wheel to illustrate his ideas.
+A widely-respected authority on emotion, Plutchik published his theory of emotion in Emotion: a Psychoevolutionary Synthesis, proposing the depiction of the emotion wheel to illustrate his ideas.
 This outlined the eight primary emotions discussed above and their associated manifestations.
 In his work, he postulates that emotions are evident in all animals, calling them, “basic adaptations needed by all organisms in the struggle for individual survival.”

-The Junto Institute for Entrepreneurial Leadership calls emotional intelligence one of its most important pillars in all facets of its programs, classes, and forums.
-According to the Institute, self-awareness, the “ability to recognize our own emotions and mood, and our thoughts about them,” is the starting point of emotional intelligence, and the ability to put a name to these sentiments and moods is essential in all areas of our lives.
+The Junto Institute for Entrepreneurial Leadership calls emotional intelligence one of the most important pillars in all facets of its programs, classes, and forums.
+According to the Institute, self-awareness, or the “ability to recognize our own emotions and mood, and our thoughts about them,” is the starting point of emotional intelligence, and the ability to put a name to these sentiments and moods is essential in all areas of our lives.

 In its programs, the Junto Institute tested out variations of the emotion wheel and found that it required more emotions that weren’t represented on the standard model and its different forms.
-Therefore, the team created a new wheel, with each wedge representing a different emotion, along with more specific related emotions, as with Plutchik’s wheel, but based on a list of emotions developed by the team.
+Therefore, the team created a new wheel, with each wedge representing a different emotion, along with more specific emotions, as with Plutchik’s wheel, but based on a list of emotions developed by the team.